Maxxxc1/My-Professional-Main-Page/README.md

 This project is to display the skills and techniques I as an engineer am able to contribute to any given project.
 This application landing page describes me as a professional and contains personal contact info

+## Running the  Code

+Please open the index.html file by clicking/copy and pasting, to open the html on your designated browser

 ## Usage